-This Petition is filed on behalf of the following organizations3 which represent U.S. manufacturers of cotton knit shirts and blouses and components of those products (including fabric):
+This Petition is filed on behalf of the following organizations which represent U.S. manufacturers of man-made fiber and cotton shirts (not knit) and trouser components (including fabric):

 SEAMS

 The National Council of Textile Organizations (NCTO) Coalition (AMTAC) UNITE HERE!